 Yes.
 There are no known interactions between these two fibers.
 However, these are both soluble fibers and they both can feed the gas forming bacteria in the gut.
 So, a reduction in the initial dose of each is recommended, such as psyllium (Metamucil™) 2 grams and oligofructose enriched inulin 2 grams.
 Additionally, it is best to take the prebiotics with food so as to allow it to trickle slowly into the colon.

-No. Mother’s milk has a natural prebiotic in it, so a newborn will immediately get the right prebiotics.
+Yes and no. Mother’s milk has a natural prebiotic in it, so a newborn will immediately get the right prebiotics.
 So, infants and small children should not take prebiotics except with a physician’s recommendation.
+But the mother should !
 Here is an interesting additional fact.
 Not only does mother’s breast milk have natural prebiotics in it, but beneficial bacteria are present as well.
 So, mother’s milk provides the newborn infant with natural prebiotics and probiotics that give the baby exactly what it needs to start the right bacterial growth in its colon.
 How wonderful this is!

 Start with a relatively small dose, two grams or less a day.
 Use this for about a week.
 If there is no unusual abdominal bloating, cramping or excess flatus, increase the dose to three grams, then four or more.
 At a certain level, many people will notice that their flatus no longer smells.
 This is because acidity has increased in the colon and the bacteria that make the smelly sulfide gases no longer grow.
 This is the “right dose”.